PeterWone/Antipodean/notes/Legere.md

 People of the cities: if they stand down and leave us be, nothing will happen.
 We know some of you like your cities.
 To each their own.
 When it all goes to hell, take it up with your own administration.
 Theoretically, they answer to you.

-The cascase occurs
+The cascade occurs

 Military: Deploying to protect the wrong targets Intelligence: Frantically analyzing the one plan they have instead of looking for the others

 Police: Overwhelming security around decoy sites

-Politicians: Giving speeches about how they've "neutralized the threat" Media: Breathless reporting that actually helps the Protectorate by confirming the misdirection is working
+Politicians: Giving speeches about how they've "neutralized the threat"

+Media: Breathless reporting that actually helps the rebellion by confirming the misdirection is working

 Then the rebels set off one of the plans, except this one doesn't actually destroy anything, the charges are paint bombs to show they were places and detonated.

-And use graffiti drones in the night to write NEXT TIME WON'T BE PAINT on Parliament House
+They use graffiti drones in the night to write NEXT TIME WON'T BE PAINT on Parliament House

 In smaller text under NEXT TIME WON'T BE PAINT: